prakash-chakraborty/free-tshirts-stickers-and-swag-for-developers/README.md

 # Free T-shirts, Free Stickers and more for Developers!

-This awesome list contains currently available free tshirts, free stickers and other free swags for developers :smiley:
+This awesome list contains currently available free tshirts, free stickers and other free swags for developers :smiley: <br>
-**NOTE: Swags with (Tested) on it's title has been received by one or more of our collaborators.**
+**NOTE: Swags with (Tested) on it's title has been received by one or more of our collaborators.** <br>
 :envelope: To receive updates in email, [subscribe!](https://mailchi.mp/9dafbae00206/prakash) :envelope:

 Star :star: the repo for your reference.